DaoTranbk/daotranbk.github.io/_pages/about.md

 # 🔥 News
-- *2024.02*: 🎉🎉 Our paper "Node depth representation-based evolutionary multitasking optimization for maximizing the network lifetime of wireless sensor networks" has been publised at  Engineering Applications of Artificial Intelligence (*rank Q1, IF: 8.0*)!
+- *2024.02*: 🎉🎉 Our paper "Node depth Representation-based Evolutionary Multitasking Optimization for Maximizing the Network Lifetime of Wireless Sensor Networks" has been publised at  Engineering Applications of Artificial Intelligence (*rank Q1, IF: 8.0*)!
 - *2023.03*: 🎉🎉 Our paper "MNDE: Node-depth based Encodings can do better in Multitasking Evolutionary Algorithms" got accepted at GECCO 2023 (*rank A*)!
 - *2023.01*: 🎉🎉 Our paper "ViDeBERTa: A powerful pre-trained language model for Vietnamese" got accepted at EACL 2023 (*rank A*)!